BillmanH/opensocial/README.md

 A Gremlin Graph database driven Dajngo App.
 Useful as a template for other applications that use Django and Graph Databases.

+You will need the following:
-* Django Web Server
+* Django Web Server (a vm or web app service)
 * Azure Cosmos DB (Gremlin)
-* D3.js for visualization
+* Azure SQL Server

 ## Getting Started.

-### Building the environment
+### Building the local testing environment
+You can run the application on your local machine without cloud resources.
 I'm using anaconda so you should be able to build the environemnt in any system with:
 ```
 conda env create --file=environment.yaml
 ```